geocdias/Radiola/README.md

 The idea of the App is:

-_"Create a clone of Spotfy to list my favorite songs"._
+_"Create a player that plays anime songs stored in the cloud as spotfy"._

 ## Functionalities